WollfieGitHub/BachelorProject/README.md

 #### Laser Cutting

 Pieces that should be laser cut can be found as `.dxf` files in the [Prints](./Prints) directory.
 6mm thick MDF should be used for all laser cut parts.
+They are named according to the referential of the arm's model in Fusion360

 #### Screws
 - [x16] : M4*12mm > Nema 17 Stepper Upper connection